prakhar1989/docker-curriculum/README.md

 Send in your thoughts directly to [me](mailto:prakhar@prakhar.me) or just [create an issue](https://github.com/prakhar1989/docker-curriculum/issues/new).
 I'm on [Twitter](https://twitter.com/prakharsriv9), too, so if that's your deal, feel free to holler there!

 I would totally love to hear about your experience with this tutorial.
 Give suggestions on how to make this better or let me know about my mistakes.
-I want this tutorial to be one of the best introductory tutorials on the web and I cant do it without your help.
+I want this tutorial to be one of the best introductory tutorials on the web and I can't do it without your help.

 ___________